buzzn/broker-evaluation/api.md

 - *id*: The id of the running challenge.
 - *progress*: A value indicating the distance to the target, usually in kWh
 - *expiryDate*: Seconds left until the challenge ends.
-- *status*: Indicates the challenge's state, running, failed or succeeeded.
+- *status*: Indicates the challenge's state, running, failed or succeeded.
 - Or `204` `{}` if no challenge is running.

 Example one challenge running:`200` `{"id": 1, "progress": 0.8, "expiryDate": 72032, "status": "running"}`